Gram Vikas Residential School: Gram Vikas Vidya Vihar, Rudhapadar

 Gram Vikas established Gram Vikas Vidya Vihar School on 15 August 2002 at Rudhadapadar Village adjacent to Gram Vikas project office in Jagannath Prasad Block of Ganjam district.
 This school provides education to children from Tribal and Dalit communities of the area.

-The school has an Innovation Lab by the name of Navonmesh Prayogshala (which is the Sanskrit term for Innovation Lab) under which students make science models like water rocket, kaleidoscope, periscope, cup anemometer etc. using local materials.
+The school has an Innovation Lab by the name of Navonmesh Prayogshala (which is the Sanskrit term for Innovation Lab) under which students make science models like water rocket, kaleidoscope, periscope, cup anemometer etc. using local materials. which was established by SBI Fellow Sameer Kumar Misra.